 - Driver’s license suspension (minimum six (6) months)

 - A permanent criminal charge on your record (subject to expungment after five (5) years in some cases)

 As you can see, the penalties can be very severe.
-This is in addition to any other crimes charged such as forgery, illegal prescription drug possession, etc. As a result, it is imperative that you contact an experienced drug crimes defense lawyer to represent you.
+This is in addition to any other crimes charged such as prescription forgery, illegal prescription drug possession, etc. And the possible charges in these case are extensive.
+For instance, if you steal a prescription pad or prescription blanks and then forge a doctor’s signature to obtain painkillers or some other controlled dangerous substance, you can be charged with prescription theft on top of the other charges you may face.
+It is also possible to be charged with prescription theft if you steal a prescription that has been written for someone else.
+As a result, it is imperative that you contact an experienced drug crimes defense lawyer to represent you.
 Travis Tormey has been representing clients for years charged with these types of offenses and has literally handled thousands of criminal and DWI cases.

 You may be eligible for the Pre-Trial Intervention (PTI) program or the conditional discharge program in New Jersey, depending on your prior record and the degree of your charges.
 Contact our offices anytime for a free initial consultation at (201) 556-1571.